Know how much holiday to give your staff

-Resolve clashes between requests for leave by considering the needs of the business, eg peak season or a quieter period, the individual circumstances or by setting out clear rules for booking leave.
+Resolve clashes between requests for leave by considering the needs of the business, eg peak season or a quieter period, the individual circumstances, or by setting out clear rules for booking leave.
 It may be helpful to formalise cover for key staff on annual leave.

-You should also note that it's unlawful to prevent a worker taking their statutory paid holiday entitlement.
-Therefore you may have to allow a worker's annual leave request right at the end of the leave year to ensure that they have taken their full entitlement of 5.6 weeks or 4 weeks where you have agreed carry over.
+You should also note that it's unlawful to prevent a worker from taking their statutory paid holiday entitlement.
+Therefore, you may have to allow a worker's annual leave request right at the end of the leave year to ensure that they have taken their full entitlement of 5.6 weeks or 4 weeks where you have agreed carry over.

 Accruing annual leave during sick leave